 The GSMA recognises that there is public concern about the siting of antennas and the use of mobile devices.
 These are low powered radio services and it is the GSMA opinion based on expert scientific reviews that there are no established health risks from exposures to radio frequency signals from wireless communications up to the levels recommended by the World Health Organization (WHO).

-We encourage a harmonised approach to national exposure and compliance policies based on the human exposure recommendations of the WHO and compliance methods developed by the IEC, ITU, CENELEC and IEEE.
+We encourage a harmonised approach to national exposure and compliance policies based on the limits recommended by the WHO and compliance methods developed by the IEC, the International Telecommunications Union (ITU), CENELEC and IEEE.

 Mobile and wireless communications networks use radio signals to provide a range of voice, video and other data services to subscribers.

 The process of experiment, publication and review leads to an accumulation of knowledge that is assessed by expert groups.

 Materials from the GSMA and third-parties that is relevant to this area

 Practical guidance and support for people working in the mobile industry, especially those who are facing public concerns.